You Don't Need Agentic AI. You Need Agency.

 Everybody’s talking about agentic AI.
 But what about agentic humans?

-AI companies are defining agency simply as: increasing capability.
+The catch is that AI companies are defining agency simply as: increasing capability.
 You’re able to do more stuff.
-You can write faster and code better and analyze more and ultimately produce more.
+You can write faster and code better and analyze more and ultimately produce more for someone else.

 Choice: the power to choose what we use, when we use it, how we use it, or whether we use it at all.